trueMiskin/unstable-unicorns/thesis/6-artificial-agents.md

 The last problem was how to evaluate agents during the backpropagation step.
 I used the simple formula: the first player in the final game results (the best player) gets $n-1$ points where $n$ is the number of players.
 The second player gets $n-2$ points and so on.

-Now, we show the performance of the MCTS agents that use the rule-based agents with different number of playouts as base playout strategy.
+Now, we show the performance of the MCTS agents that use the rule-based agents as base playout strategy with different number of playouts.
 In the game, there were two MCTS agents and four random agents.
 The win of MCTS agents was counted if one of the MCTS agents won.
 Each of the MCTS agents played 100 games.
 The results are shown in the table below.

 | Number of playouts | Win rate of MCTS agents |
 | ------------------ | ----------------------- |